A Drying Cayenne Pepper

 Here you will find photos of Arizona grown peppers and chiles photographed by Stevenson Photography on Location.
-Click on the individual chili name to the right and you will see an image and some interesting and fun facts about that specific chile pepper.
-You can visit our News page for the latest news about chiles from around the globe.
-And if your mouth and tongue aren't enough to judge the heat of chiles, then visit our Scoville Heat Scale page for a little insight and information.
+Click on the individual chili name at right and you will see an image and some interesting and fun facts about that specific chile pepper.
+You can visit our News page for the latest news about chiles from around the world.
+And if your mouth and tongue aren't enough to judge the heat of chiles, then visit our Scoville Heat Scale page for a little insight and info.

 So, which is it?
 Chili, chile or chilli?

-The 3 primary spellings are chili, chile and chilli, all of which are recognized by a wide variety of dictionaries.
+The three primary spellings are chili, chile and chilli, all of which are recognized by a wide variety of dictionaries.

 Chili is widely used, although in much of South America the plant and its fruit are better known as ají, locoto, chile, or rocoto.
 However, this spelling is discouraged by some in the United States, since it also commonly refers to the popular Southwestern American dish - also known as chili con carne (literally chili with meat) - as well as to the mixture of cumin and other spices (chili powder) used to flavor it.
 Chili powder and chile powder, on the other hand, can both refer to dried, ground chili peppers.

 Chile is an alternate usage, the most common Spanish spelling in Mexico, as well as some parts of the United States and Canada, which refers specifically to the plant and its fruit.
 In the American southwest (particularly northern New Mexico), chile also denotes a thick, spicy, un-vinegared sauce, which is available in red and green varieties and is quite often served over numerous types of New Mexican cuisine.